hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > If you complain and prove you've been mistaken,
 >
-> They show the little "as" to save their bacon.
+> They show the little "as" to save their bacon[^145].

->
+[^145]: The author must here apologize, particularly to Dancers, for this long digression, and for having deviated from the subject, and introduced so much irrelevant matter, under the head "Professors of Dancing;" but having once touched on the subject of trade, he found it difficult to quit the subject, being led into a longer train of reflection of the tricks and stratagems of certain traders, than he anticipated; and can say with the author of Tristram Shandy, "Let no man say he'll write a duodecimo".

 > In trades and callings, and in every art,
 >
 > They something new and wonderful impart: